 Basic earnings per share are calculated by dividing net earnings (there were no adjustments necessary to determine earnings available to common shares) by the weighted average number of common shares outstanding during the period.
-Diluted earnings per share included the dilutive effect of common stock equivalents outstanding during the period.
-Common stock equivalents consisted of stock options and restricted stock grants.
+Diluted earnings per share include the dilutive effect of potential common shares outstanding during the period.
+Potential common shares consisted of stock options and restricted stock grants.